create3000/x_ite/docs/_posts/getting-started.md

   </body>
 </html>
 ```

+>If you test a page locally on you desktop computer, you must setup a **localhost** server when you want to load a file via *src* attribute or Inline node, see [Using Firefox, Chrome and Opera with Local Files](https://create3000.github.io/x_ite/#using-firefox-chrome-and-opera-with-local-files).
+Or use [DOM Integration](https://create3000.github.io/x_ite/dom-integration) to directly combine HTML with X3D.
+{: .prompt-danger }

 To get X_ITE working you must include the JavaScript file »x_ite.min.js«.
 After x_ite is successfully loaded a new HTML element \<x3d-canvas\> is available on your page.